Updated August 28, 2023

 - When you will play the animation using the Space bar, you will see, a text effect is created using the masking process.
 We can even change the Mode and see the desired results by changing different modes in the Text.

 In the above lesson, we learn a lot about masking the layers and their different techniques and procedures.
 How to resize and move or rotate the masks is also shown in the above examples.
-The techniques are easy and understandable to the users and will help them to perform various masking functions and create advance effects with this process.
-While only some of the tools are used in the above example, we can use more shapes and pen tools also to create masks and paths, as desired.
+The techniques are easy and understandable to the users and will help them to perform various masking functions and create advanced effects with this process.
+While only some of the tools are used in the above example, we can use more shapes and pen tools to create masks and paths.

 This is a guide to Masking Layers in Adobe After Effects.
 Here we discuss Mask Layers in After Effects with a few illustrations.
 You can also go through our other related articles to learn more –